ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 Does any of their bumhurt feelings or low expectations of me prevent me from doing my projects?
 Have they stopped me by hurting my feelings at ALL?

 NONE.
 I GIVE  BACK TO THEM AND THEY PRETEND I DONT EXIST OR THEY INSULT ME in a closed loop.
 Uust like RD.
 I GET NO RESPECT.
-THATS OKAY THOUGH, I BEEN TAUGHT to raise my standards anyway.
+THATS OKAY THOUGH, I BEEN TAUGHT to raise my standards anyway and that i dont need respect from adults that act like children when it comes to whats important.